 Crusted Pepper Prime Rib Recipe is the most delicious holiday main dish to serve!
 Simple tip: Cut meat off the bone and retie before baking.
-Watch the video below how to make the BEST prime rib!

 For winter or holidays, enjoy this Crusted Pepper Prime Rib Recipe to serve your family or guests!

 Prime rib, otherwise known as a standing rib roast, is cut from the seven ribs immediately before the loin.

 Sometimes it’s hard to find the words “prime rib” in the grocery store.
 Have you noticed that?
 I’ve had readers email me while they are shopping … help!
 HA.

 What is prime rib called at the grocery store?